ayush2209/learn-react/Episode 04/README.md

 ## What is Virtual DOM?

+A:`V-DOM` is a prelica of `actual DOM` and at the end it's an object.
-A:`The virtual DOM (VDOM)` is a programming concept where an ideal, or “virtual”, representation of a UI is kept in `memory` and `synced` with the “real” DOM by a library such as `ReactDOM`.
+`The virtual DOM (VDOM)` is a programming concept where an ideal, or “virtual”, representation of a UI is kept in `memory` and `synced` with the “real” DOM by a library such as `ReactDOM`.
 This process is called `reconciliation`.

 ## What is `Reconciliation` in React?